February 22, 2012

-I had the honor of being a part of the Columbia Young Entrepreneurs Program back in the summer of 1997.
+I had the honor of being a part of the Columbia Young Entrepreneurs Program.

 At the time I was a high school sophomore stumbling around in the dark trying to figure out how I wanted to pursue a career in business.You see, I had a dream of becoming a sports agent.

-It was the YEP Program and the direction of Malla Haridat specifically that provided me the career and business acumen training that put me on my path.
+It was the MYEP Program and the direction of Malla Haridat specifically that provided me the career and business acumen training that put me on my path.

 Countless afternoons even after the formal program had ended, I was able to get counseling on the business skills needed to be successful.